oVirt/ovirt-site/source/blog/2017-01-03-ovirt-system-tests-to-the-rescue.html.md

     * Choose the oVirt version: This is the version that we actually tested.<br>
       (in the upgrade suites, this is the version that we will be upgrading to)<br>
     * Choose the suite type you want to run:<br>
-        <u>basic:</u> Run engine-setup, and basic tests (bootstrap, sanity and etc)<br>
+        <b>basic:</b> For running engine-setup and basic tests (bootstrap, sanity and etc).<br>
-        <u>upgrade:</u> Initialize the engine with a base version, test if an upgrade to the target version is possible.<br>
+        <b>upgrade:</b> Initialize the engine with a base version, test if an upgrade to the target version is possible.<br>
-        Here we have 3 options:<br>
+        There are 3 upgrade options:<br>
-        upgrade-from-rc: The base version installed (before the upgrade) is the current release candidate<br>
+        <b>upgrade-from-rc:</b> This option will be displayed when a release candidate is available.
+The current release candidate is your base version (the version installed before the upgrade).<br>
-        upgrade-from-release: Depends on the target version, the current official release will be set as the base installed version from which we will upgrade. e.g, if you choose upgrade from release for oVirt-4.1, the suite will install the official release of <b>4.1</b> and upgrade to the latest repo with your patch on top of it.<br>
+        <b>upgrade-from-release:</b> Choose this option if you want to test your patch on the released version.
+In this scenario, the current official release will be set as the base installed version from which we will upgrade.
+For example, if you choose to upgrade from oVirt-4.1, the suite will install the official release of <b>4.1</b> and upgrade to the latest repo with your patch on top of it.<br>
-        upgrade-from-prevrelease: Depends on the target version, the previous official release will be set as the base installed version from which we will upgrade. e.g, if you choose upgrade from release for oVirt-4.1, the suite will install the official release of <b>4.0</b> and upgrade to the latest repo with your patch on top of it.<br>
+        <b>upgrade-from-prevrelease:</b> Choose this option if you want to test your patch on a previously released version.
+In this scenario, the previous official release will be set as the base installed version from which we will upgrade.
+For example, if you choose upgrade from oVirt-4.0, the suite will install the official release of <b>4.0</b> and upgrade to the latest repo with your patch on top of it.<br>
-    * Add all the URLs you have with the custom RPMs ( one per line ),for e.g [vdsm-build](http://jenkins.ovirt.org/job/vdsm_master_build-artifacts-on-demand-el7-x86_64/lastSuccessfulBuild/)<br>
+    * Add all the URLs for the custom RPMS to the CUSTOM_REPOS text box ( one per line ).
+For example, [vdsm-build](http://jenkins.ovirt.org/job/vdsm_master_build-artifacts-on-demand-el7-x86_64/lastSuccessfulBuild/)<br>
     * Choose a fallback_repo:<br>
-        A base repo that will be used 'under' your tested patch.<br>
+        This is a base repo to be used under your tested patch, and containing all the other files needed for the complete oVirt platform.
+Choose between:<br>
-        <u>latest:</u> includes all the rpm's that passed CI.<br>
+        <u>latest:</u> includes all the RPMs that passed CI.<br>
         <u>latest_release:</u> includes all the rpm's in the latest release.<br>
     * Choose the lago_version (unless you are testing lago itself, you'll probably want the stable release)<br>
     * Click 'Build'<br>